usdot-fhwa-stol/carma-platform/Contributing.md

 # How to Contribute

 Welcome to the CARMAPlatform contributing guide.
-We want your help to make the CARMA Project great.
 There are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.

 ## Contribution Tasks